mongodb/specifications/source/server_write_commands/server_write_commands.md

 ### Are we discontinuing the use of getLastError?

 Yes but as of 2.6 the existing getLastError behavior is supported for backward compatibility.
+Note also that `getLastError` was removed in server version 5.1.

 ## Changelog

+- 2024-10-30: Add note that getLastError has been removed from the server.

 - 2024-07-31: Migrated from reStructuredText to Markdown.